 CATCHING UP WITH TECHNOLOGY

-The modernization plan includes new diagnostic and treatment tools for hearing, speech, and feeding as well as upgrades to electronic medical records systems.
-Computers and servers will be upgraded or replaced throughout the organization, improving staff efficiency and productivity.
+The modernization includes new diagnostic and treatment tools for hearing, speech, and feeding as well as upgrades to electronic medical records systems.
+Computers and servers have been upgraded or replaced throughout the organization, improving staff efficiency and productivity.

 Honorary Committee